code-423n4/2023-03-mute-findings/report.md

 # Scope

-The code under review can be found within the [C4 Mute Switch - Versus contest repository](https://github.com/code-423n4/2023-03-mute), and is composed of 3 smart contracts written in the Solidity programming language and includes 535 lines of Solidity code.
+The code under review can be found within the [C4 Mute Switch audit repository](https://github.com/code-423n4/2023-03-mute), and is composed of 3 smart contracts written in the Solidity programming language and includes 535 lines of Solidity code.

 # Severity Criteria